BestTimesToVisit.com Logo

 nature

-Escape the tourist crowds and delve into the fragrant world of Goan spice plantations.
-Wander through lush greenery, learn about the cultivation of exotic spices, and savor the flavors of authentic Goan cuisine during a traditional lunch.
-Engage all your senses in this immersive experience.
+Escape the beaches and delve into the fragrant world of Goan spice plantations.
+Wander through lush greenery, learn about the cultivation of exotic spices like cardamom and cloves, and enjoy a traditional Goan lunch amidst the vibrant foliage.
+Ask about the unique medicinal uses of various plants for a deeper cultural experience.

 Best time: November-March